 For restriction of using certain words, please refer to Company Names Guidelines from Hong Kong Companies Registry.

-Yes.
+A. Yes.
 It is possible to change the company name by passing a special resolution.
 The whole process takes around 10 working days.
 However name search has to be carried out to ensure the new name is still available.

 Once the name change is approved, a Certificate of Change of Name will be issued by the government.